 Speed up tests with better isolation

 You should carry out Unit tests should in isolation without depending on other tests and mocking external dependencies.
 Making them simpler and independent modules can help in faster code coverage.
 Automation can boost it further.
 All these measures help to speed up the test activity.
 This is a critical factor that makes unit testing more appealing for developers.
-If unit tests consume too much time, it will be tough to convince developers to wait long for their code to be pushed into the next stage.
+If it consume too much time, it will be tough to convince developers to wait long to push their code into the next stage.

 Integrate unit testing into the build process

-While developers following a Test Driven Development (TDD) model will provide sufficient coverage for unit testing, it is always best to make unit tests a part of the build process for additional safety.
-While going in for end-to-end test automation, the build process will ensure that all unit tests are executed.
+While developers following a Test Driven Development (TDD) model will provide sufficient coverage for unit testing, it is always best to make it a part of the build process for additional safety.
+While going in for end-to-end test automation,the build process will ensure that all unit tests are executed.
 And will also notify the respective stakeholders about any failure when any test fails.

 Follow distinguishable and simple test nomenclature